National Macaroni Day - July 7

 National Macaroni Day

-National Macaroni Day is associated with the anticipation of happiness and joy.
-It is observed on July the 7th each year.
+National Macaroni Day is observed on July 7 each year.

 Observations